dreamfactorysoftware/platform-wiki/setup-guide/common/Setup-Ruby.md

 		libreadline-dev curl git-core zlib1g zlib1g-dev libssl-dev \
 		libxslt-dev libxml2-dev git-core subversion autoconf

-(A list of these can be printed by entering `rvm notes` at the command prompt.)
+(A list of these can be printed by entering `rvm notes` at the command prompt once you have RVM installed.)

 ## 2. Install RVM